-Since I don’t have a termite issue where I live, I wasn’t concerned.
+Since I don’t have serious bugs or a termite issue where I live, I wasn’t concerned.
 However if you do have termites, I’d suggest to keep this garden pathway located away from your home and to use treated wood.

 Is the wood slippery when wet?

 Because wet wood can be slippery, you could always add sand to your wood sealer if you choose to seal your garden path.
 I personally don’t have issues with the pathway being slippery as-is.

 They do!
 The pathway boards stay in place thanks to slightly embedding the thicker boards into the soil.

 If you only have thinner boards, I suggest creating THIS GARDEN THEMED WALKWAY instead.

 Should you put gravel down first?